overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 * Use the [overwolf.media.audio](overwolf-media-audio) API to play an audio file.
 * Use the [overwolf.media.replays](overwolf-media-replays) API to capture a short video replay of the game currently played.
 * Use the [overwolf.media.videos](overwolf-media-videos) API to create a video composition, delete video files, or get the information of video files that were created by this app.

+## overwolf.notifications

+> Use the [overwolf.notifications](overwolf-notifications) API for sending windows OS toast notifications.

 ## overwolf.os